emacs-mirror/emacs/mps/manual/source/glossary/p.rst

         .. aka:: *premature promotion*.

-        When a short-lived :term:`object` :term:`allocated <allocate>`
-        in a :term:`generational garbage collector <generational
+        When a short-lived :term:`object` :term:`allocated` in a :term:`generational garbage collector <generational garbage
-        garbage collection>` is :term:`promoted <promotion>` (due to poor timing) into a less-frequently collected
+        collection>` is :term:`promoted <promotion>` (due to poor timing) into a less-frequently collected :term:`generation`.
-        :term:`generation`.
-This *prematurely tenured* object may
-        become :term:`garbage` very soon after promotion, but will not be :term:`reclaimed <reclaim>` for some time because it is now in a less frequently collected generation.
+        This *prematurely tenured* object may become :term:`garbage` very soon after promotion, but will not be :term:`reclaimed` for some time because it is now in a less frequently collected generation.

         This problem is essentially due to quantization error: all objects in a generation are treated as if they have the same